Skip to main content

 pipeline = dlt.pipeline("pipeline", destination="filesystem")

-• Use full destination class type
+• Use full destination factory type

 import dlt